davidbarton/socketio-inspector/README.md

 * put connection hash next to timestamp (3 lines reduced to 2)
 * package it and publish on chrome market
 * write tests, github static page and publish to github
+* allow turn on/off the inspector (in settings)
+* add support for page whitelist (run only on whitelisted, otherwise stay shuted down)
+* add option for one time run on page